 Black Beauty by Anna Sewell

-A horse enjoys an idyllic existence in the countryside until he is unexpectedly sold into completely different world of hardship in the city.
+A horse enjoys an idyllic existence in the countryside until he is unexpectedly sold into a completely different world of hardship in the city.
 A moving account from the horse’s point of view, this book inspired campaigns for improved animal welfare.
+A timeless classic for 6th grade class libraries.

 Space Case by Stuart Gibbs

 In this gripping mystery sci-fi adventure, Dash thinks the lunar base commander has been murdered.
-No-one believes him until he discovers a shocking secret which changes everything.
+No one believes him until he discovers a shocking secret that changes everything.

 My Side of the Mountain by Jean Craighead George